-- b.
-An agenda item is time sensitive, and remote attendance is needed for a quorum. - c.
-An agenda item is of very high importance to athe Councilm-Member who cannot be physically present. - d.
-It is important for all Councilm-Members to be involved in a decision, but one or more Councilm-Members areis unable to be physically present.

-2. Procedure and Guidelines Related to Remote Attendance of In Person Council Meetings.
-If a Councilm Member wishes to participate in Council meeting agenda items remotely, the Councilm Member should notify Council of his or her intent at the Council meeting prior to the meeting which they wish to attend remotely.
-If that is not possible, the Councilm Member should notify the City Manager not later than the business day prior to the Council meeting which the Councilm Member wishes to attend remotely.
+- c.
+An agenda item is of very high importance to the Council Member who cannot be physically present. - d.
+It is important for all Council Members to be involved in a decision, but one Council Member is unable to be physically present. - 2.
+Procedure and Guidelines.
+If a Council Member wishes to participate in Council meeting agenda items remotely, the Council Member should notify Council of his or her intent at the Council meeting prior to the meeting which they wish to attend remotely.
+If that is not possible, the Council Member should notify the City Manager not later than the business day prior to the Council meeting which the Council Member wishes to attend remotely.
 With less notice, it may not be possible to make the necessary arrangements to allow remote attendance.
-If the Mayor attends remotely, he or she may participate in discussions, but the Deputy Mayor, if physically present at the Council meeting, shall be the presiding officer.
+If the Mayor attends remotely, he or she may participate in discussions, but the Deputy Mayor, if physically present at the Council meeting shall be the presiding officer.

-A Councilm-Member may participate in some or all of the Council meeting remotely.
+A Council Member may participate in some or all of the Council meeting remotely.
 When the portion of the Council meeting involving remote attendance is before the Council, the presiding officer shall inform all present of the intent to initiate a remote communication.